Big boost for Ivanka's paid parental leave plan

 Ivanka got a sneak peak of the report before it came out.
 She tweeted praise for it on Monday night saying, "It's time to make America great for working families."

-A source familiar with the meeting between Ivanka and the report's authors says the first daughter "loved it," and that she is very open to any policy proposals to achieve the goal, even if they differ from ideas put forth from the Trump campaign during the campaign.
+A source familiar with the meeting between Ivanka and the report's authors says the first daughter "loved it," and that she is very open to any policy proposals to achieve her goal, even if they differ from ideas put forth during Trump's campaign.

 In short, Ivanka is ready for a deal.